Posted on February 3, 2020

 Your information will only be used by this organisation and researchers to conduct research in accordance with UREC studies: The University of Manchester’s Privacy Notice for Research.

 This information will not identify you and will not be combined with other information in a way that could identify you.
-The information will only be used for the purpose of cyberbullying and psychosis and cannot be used to contact you regarding any other matter.
+The information will only be used for the purpose of cyberbullying and mental health and cannot be used to contact you regarding any other matter.

 What if I have a complaint?